 Degree of a Relationship Type.
 The degree of a relationship type is the number of participating entity types.
-Hence, the WORKS_FOR relationship is of degree two as shown in figure 6.5.
-A relationship type of degree two is called binary, and one of degree three is called ternary.
+Hence, the WORKS_FOR relationship is of degree two as shown

 Role Names and Recursive Relationships.
 Each entity type that participates in a relationship type plays a particular role in the relationship.
 The role name signifies the role that a participating entity from the entity type plays in each relationship instance, and helps to explain what the relationship means.
 For example, in the WORKS_FOR relationship type, EMPLOYEE plays the role of employee or worker and DEPARTMENT plays the role of department or employer.
 Role names are not technically necessary in relationship types where all the participating entity types are distinct, since each participating entity type name can be used as the role name.
 However, in some cases the same entity type participates more than once in a relationship type in different roles.
 In such cases the role name becomes essential for distinguishing the meaning of the role that each participating entity plays.
 Such relationship types are called recursive relationships.
 The SUPERVISION relationship type relates an employee to a supervisor, where both employee and supervisor entities are members of the same